article / Hotspot conflict

 Three speculations were examined one by one: none of them are reasonable.

 Regarding the unusual movements of these US military transport aircraft, there are various speculations online.
-Clearly, whether it involves capturing the British Prime Minister or the Danish King, both are highly far-fetched ideas.
-Netizens generally believe that the US military may have three potential targets: Greenland, Iran, and the oil tanker "Marinella."
+Obviously, whether it's capturing the British Prime Minister or the Danish King, both are extremely far-fetched ideas.
+Netizens generally believe that the US military likely has three potential targets: Greenland, Iran, and the oil tanker Marinella.

 Let's start with Greenland.

-Although Greenland is nominally part of the Kingdom of Denmark, it enjoys a special status as an autonomous territory, with a population of less than 10,000, making it essentially a "country within a country."
-In 1985, Greenland withdrew from the European Community, the predecessor of the European Union, and thus is not part of the EU, although Denmark is an EU member.
+Greenland, though nominally part of the Kingdom of Denmark, enjoys a special status as an autonomous country, with a population of less than 60,000, essentially making it a country within a country.
+In 1985, Greenland withdrew from the European Community, the predecessor of the European Union, and thus is not part of the EU, although Denmark is a member of the European Union.

 Denmark has little interest in governing Greenland and does not oppose its independence.
 However, if Greenland were to declare independence, it would lose the financial grants from the Danish government, which account for two-thirds of Greenland's government budget, thereby adversely affecting its economic situation.
 Consequently, Greenland has refrained from declaring independence for a long time.